WebSpellChecker/wproofreader-docker/README.md

 docker commit <existing_container_id> <new_name_image>
 ```

 Then check that the image has been successfully created, using `docker images` command.
 You will see the list of existing images.
-Use this new image to create new containers following the instrcutions how to run container above.
+Use this new image to create new containers following the instructions on how to run container above.

 ## Further steps